HTTP: IETF HTTP Working Group restarted

+SPDY
-In 2009, Google, a private company, announced that it had developed and tested a new HTTP binary protocol named SPDY.
-The implicit aim was to greatly speed up web traffic (specially between future web browsers and its servers).

-SPDY was indeed much faster than HTTP/1.1 in many tests and so it was quickly adopted by Chromium and then by other major web browsers.
+In 2009, Google announced SPDY – a binary protocol they developed to speed up web traffic between web browsers and servers.
+In many tests, using SPDY was indeed faster than using HTTP/1.1.
+SPDY was integrated into Google's Chromium and then into other major web browsers.
 Some of the ideas about multiplexing HTTP streams over a single TCP/IP connection were taken from various sources, including the work of W3C HTTP-NG Working Group.

 HTTP/2

-In January–March 2012, HTTP Working Group (HTTPbis) announced the need to start to focus on a new HTTP/2 protocol (while finishing the revision of HTTP/1.1 specifications), maybe taking in consideration ideas and work done for SPDY.